Background information on IFS

 • BRC: within 28 days, provide evidence that the identified shortcoming has been adequately addressed.

 • IFS Food: action plan for year.
-The of the audits is determined by the result obtained and the class of the product.
+The frequency of the audits is determined by the result obtained and the class of the product.

 • FSSC from July 1, 2020 within one month deviations resolved.